waynodiablo/Oystercard/boris_bikes/4_errors_are_good.md

 ### Hints

 <details><summary>CLICK ME</summary>
-  <li>Error messages contain a lot of information and can feel kind of overwhelming - it's important to approach reading them systematically.</li>
+  <li>Don't panic when you see the error message!
+Error messages are a good thing and can be super helpful as long as you engage with them properly.</li>
-  <li>Go line by line and try to extract each piece of information listed above.</li>
+  <li>Read the error message line by line with your partner to see what information you can gain from it.</li>
 </details>

 ### Resources